russHyde/polyply/STYLE.md

     - no trailing blanks (at end of line, or end of file)
     - etc etc - default linters in lintr, minus those mentioned in .lintr

+Note:
+    - .lintr file is in ./inst/ and is linked to from ./.lintr
+    - this is to ensure that my `lintr` rules are ran when testing on
+    travis-CI
+    - if .lintr is stored in polyply's main directory, it doesn't get packaged up and the package fails `test_polyply_package_style.R` since I have some objects with names over 30-characters (a default which I have overridden to make it a 40-character limit)

 Exceptions:

 - Objects, functions and methods are snakecase except for